 Fixed-Benefit Insurance - immediate benefits and no deductible

 Assurant Health AccessSM is a different kind of plan.
-With this fixed-benefit plan, you won’t have to pay a deductible, and network discounts and benefit payments for covered services start right away.1 Unlike many health plans it pays a set cash amount, regardless of actual costs, for medical services like doctor’s visits, urgent care, inpatient hospitalization and more.2
+With this fixed-benefit plan, you won’t have to pay a deductible, and network discounts and benefit payments start right away.1 Unlike many health plans it pays a set cash amount, regardless of actual costs, to help with medical services like doctor’s visits, urgent care, inpatient hospitalization and more.2

-It’s important to know that you may be responsible for the difference between the provider charge and the set amount the plan pays.
-To help offset potential costs, you’ll get access to experts who can help you save more with services like.
+It’s important to know that although this affordable health plan pays benefits for covered periods without you having to first meet a deductible, you'll still be responsible for the difference between the provider charge and the set amount the plan pays.
+To help offset potential costs, you’ll get access to experts who can help you save more with services like:

 - Find a quality, affordable doctor: To maximize savings, this plan includes access to Patient Care.
 These independent advocates can give you cost and quality information on doctors and facilities so you can choose one for your budget and specific needs.